Contribute

 tox.
 You will typically install this

-e.g. pip install tox --user
+install this using pip e.g. pip install tox --user (and you will need to

 We use a special linux-system-roles tox plugin called tox-lsr which provides all of the linters, unit test runners, qemu/kvm test runners, etc. See the README.md for information about how to install and use this plugin.

-After making changes, you should run tox
+After making changes, you should run tox to check that your changes conform to

 project coding standards.
 Otherwise, your pull request will likely fail one or more CI tests.